Line intensities of CO near 1560 nm measured with absorption and dispersion spectroscopy: Uncertainty budget

 \section{Uncertainty budget}

-In this section we analyze the uncertainties in the line intensities obtained from the absorption and dispersion spectra.
+In this section, we analyze the uncertainties in the line intensities obtained from the absorption and dispersion spectra.
 The R(27) line is used as an example.
 The uncertainties from different sources are discussed below, and the uncertainty budget is given in Table~\ref{tab:budget}.
+Uncertainties from different sources are categorized into type-A and type-B uncertainties, and the overall uncertainty was derived as $u_{tot} = (\sum u_i^2)^{1/2}$.